 2. You’ll have perfect job security, even during the post-apocalypse

 You’ve probably heard about medical job stability and the high salaries of doctors.
 But did you notice that doctors have it good even during the post-apocalypse?
-These guys get all the perks even after civilization is wiped out.
+These guys get all the perks even after civilisation is wiped out.
 Everybody protects them because they are the ones who keep the group alive and healthy, in spite of all dangers.
 They won’t keep you from turning into a zombie once you’re bitten, but they will surely try.
 That’s why they also usually end up being the group leaders, and the persons with most authority.
 Just like in real life.

 Doctors do need excellent leadership and communication skills as well as a healthy dose of bedside manners.
 They are part of a team that needs to operate effectively because messing up costs lives.
 You need to address to your patients clearly and with empathy and also make sure you are on good terms with the nurses who are essential for the patient’s well-being.

 3. You can study Medicine anywhere in the world!

 The best thing about starting your Medical science degree is that you are not limited to your home country.
 There are plenty of study options all over the world.
 And, spoiler alert: everybody needs a good doctor.
 So, if you want, you can even move to the country where you studied and do what you love there.
 Here’s a short list of excellent destinations for finding top Bachelors in Medicine:

 Medicine has gone a long way from witch doctors and using leeches as treatment, and we can safely say that it is now an established science.
 But science always keeps growing and developing, and that’s the job of the medical researcher.
 This is a career you can start preparing for even starting with your Bachelor’s while preparing to work with the best and brightest minds.